phantomstudios/use-local-state/README.md

 [![Actions Status][ci-image]][ci-url]
 [![PR Welcome][npm-downloads-image]][npm-downloads-url]

-A simple react hook that allows you to store data within `LocalStorage` with same interface as the standard `React.useState` hook.
+A simple React hook that allows you to store data within `LocalStorage` with the same interface as the standard `React.useState` hook.

 ## Introduction